Some Researchers Do Not Realize that Moral Convictions against Abortion Exist

 Of all the reasons for this correlation that are speculated, the authors failed to raise what to me is the most obvious one: there are likely more people, as a proportion of the population, morally opposed to abortion in these regions.
 This would lead to both

-1. more restrictive abortion laws, insofar as the political process is responsive to the will of the people, and
+- more restrictive abortion laws, insofar as the political process is responsive to the will of the people, and

-2. less women who want to abort an unintended pregnancy because they find it morally reprehensible.
+- less women who want to abort an unintended pregnancy because they find it morally reprehensible.

 If you grow up in the lack of viewpoint diversity that the cultural hegemony creates artificially, perhaps you have never had a candid conversation about abortion with someone who does have such a moral conviction.
 You could thus wind up, in an act of supreme solipsism, not realizing that such people exist.

 This lack of realization that such people exist, in turn, would lead you to write paragraphs like this.
-And it also leads you to be a worse researcher because you are too ignorant to even acknowledge that abortion is controversial, which is a fact that you could glean just be looking at publicly available polling data.
+And it also leads you to be a worse researcher because you are too ignorant to even acknowledge that abortion is controversial, which is a fact that you could glean just by looking at publicly available polling data.

 This ignorance is likely exacerbated by the generic generalization sung like a refrain by agents of the cultural hegemony that “women want abortion,” “women want abortion.”
 Generic generalizations, as I have written about, are always wrong, and this refrain could be corrected to “some women want abortion, and some do not” before proceeding to quantify how many in any given population actually do or do not.
 Indeed, such quantification would be informative in the analysis of why, in certain regions of the world, less unintended pregnancies are aborted than others.